Email Home Page

 Filtering:

-In the flash demo below, along the bottom you can see the AC waveform, the pulsed DC and two 'filtered' output diagrams.
+In the flash demo below, you can see the AC waveform, the pulsed DC and two 'filtered' output diagrams.
 The left filtered diagram shows the effects of the smaller (lower value) capacitor.
-The rightmost filtered diagram shows the effects of the larger capacitor.
+The right-most filtered diagram shows the effects of the larger capacitor.
 The capacitors serve to fill in the gaps between the pulsed DC to provide a smoothed DC output.
-When you use the buttons below the diagrams, the current flow from the output of the power supply will increase or decrease (depending on the direction of the arrow on the button).
+When you vary the current draw via the slider, the current flow from the output of the power supply will increase or decrease.
 When the current flow increases, the ripple increases.
 Notice how the ripple (roughness) with the larger capacitor is less significant at maximum current draw.
-When you put a load on a DC power supply (that's derived from an AC source), this ripple shows up on the supply.
-The severity of the ripple depends on the transformer's output capability, the size of the capacitor and the DC current being drawn from the supply.
+When you connect a load on a DC power supply (that's derived from an AC source), this ripple shows up on the supply.
+The severity of the ripple depends on the transformer's output capability, the DC current being drawn from the supply , the size of the capacitor and the frequency of operation (60Hz for the AC mains in the US, ~25,000Hz for switching power supplies in amplifiers).

 Click HERE to visit a friend's new car audio tech site.